Initial Implementation of NetSuite

 Note:

-Global permissions apply to every role assigned to an employee.
+Global permissions apply to every role an employee has.

 Using the Global Permissions Feature

-Set preferences that tailor the NetSuite account to the needs of a particular role, if needed.
+Set preferences to tailor NetSuite to each role if needed.

 Setting Role-Based Preferences

-Assign the Financial History permission to any role that requires access to customer or vendor transaction information.
+Assign the Financial History permission to any role that needs access to customer or vendor transactions.

 Granting User Access to Transaction History

-Understand how the Advanced Employee Permissions feature changes access to the employee record.
+Make sure you know how the Advanced Employee Permissions feature changes access to employee records.

 Before Enabling the Advanced Employee Permissions Feature

-Assign each role being used to yourself and test the role.
-Verify that the role has all permissions and access to necessary data from beginning to end of a required process.
+Assign each role to yourself and test it.
+Make sure is has all permissions and access needed for the whole process.

 Permissions Documentation

-Assign custom roles to users before they start accessing the account.
+Assign custom roles to users before they start using the account.

 Assigning Roles to an Employee